OscarMayReal/SM64-Quest-3/README.md

 <img src="https://github.com/JonasJakobi/SM64-Quest-3/assets/93149084/96916240-0875-4880-8f20-90606001a44c" alt="Controls" width="512">

-_(Controllers shown are not the Quest 3 Controllers but Quest 2 Controllers, the Buttons are the same though)_
+_(Controllers shown are not the Quest 3 Controllers but Original Quest Controllers, the Buttons are the same though)_

 - When creating or moving platforms, make sure not to place them inside of Mario.
 This will cause the game to crash.